How Much Does Site Development Cost in North Texas?

 When Does Site Development Happen?

-You will need to pay for site development before your builder can begin building your home.
+Site development happens at the very beginning of the home building process, after securing your lot and financing for the home.
+Before your builder can begin building your house, you will need to pay for site development.
 This falls into the pre-construction face of the home building process and is something your builder will help with.

 How Can I Make Sure the Land I Buy Has Minimal Site Development Requirements?

-Choosing where to build your home is an important first step and one that is often done with or without your builder’s help.
+Choosing where to build your home is an important first step of the home building process and one that is often done with or without your builder’s help.
 To help you make the best decision for your home site, consider some of these city laws and conditions that may affect site development.

 What If the Land I Bought Is Going to be Too Expensive to Develop?